-Besides the demographics report, you can also narrow down your target audience based on Affinity Categories, In-Market Segments, and Other Categories using Google Analytics.
+Besides age and gender, you can also narrow down your target audience based on their interests using Google Analytics.

-This is a great opportunity for advertisers who want to target users based on their interests.
-And in WordPress, you can find the interests of your visitors using MonsterInsights.
+This is a great opportunity for advertisers who want to target users based on what they’re interested in.

 3. Use Geographic Targeting